Who made Garth Crooks' team of the week?

 To be perfectly honest I didn't think Zouma would work out quite as well as he has, bearing in mind I gave him a massive build up after his debut for Chelsea at Stamford Bridge.
 However it is Ogbonna who has grown into a top-class Premier League defender and Zouma would do well to stick closely to him.

 Did you know?
-All eight of West Ham defender Angelo Ogbonna's Premier League goals have come from set pieces, including seven from corners (one free-kick).
+All eight of West Ham defender Ogbonna's Premier League goals have come from set pieces, including seven from corners (one free-kick).
 All eight have also been scored against a different opponent.

 Virgil van Dijk: Make no mistake, this was a masterclass by Liverpool's red arrows.
 Roberto Firmino, Mohamed Salah and Sadio Mane were not just back to their attacking best but had the sort of collaboration that won them the title two seasons ago.
 What's more, Virgil van Dijk looks as imperious as ever.
 I must say Joel Matip looked impressive too, alongside him.

 As for Watford, they got what they deserved.
-Any club who can dismiss their managers with such scant regard can't expect any sympathy from me.
+Any club who can dismiss their managers with such regularity can't expect any sympathy from me.

 Did you know?
-Virgil van Dijk made more clearances (two) and contested more aerial duels (six) than any other player, while no defender recovered possession more often than the Netherlands defender (eight).
+Virgil van Dijk made more clearances (two) and contested more aerial duels (six) than any other player, while no defender recovered possession more often than the Netherlands centre-back (eight).
 Only against Manchester City and Norwich (seven) did he complete more long passes than he did against Watford (six) in Premier League games this season.

-Caglar Soyuncu: It takes a lot of courage to make five changes against a team like Manchester United but it didn't seem to make a scrap of difference to a Leicester side full of grit, determination and an awful lot of ability.
+Caglar Soyuncu: It takes a lot of courage to make five changes against a team like Manchester United, but it didn't seem to make a scrap of difference to a Leicester side full of grit, determination and an awful lot of ability.
 Manchester United's star-studded team, on the other hand, just lacked grit.

 Caglar Soyuncu clearly doesn't get phased by stardom.
 In fact, the better the opposition the better he seems to perform.
 This is the second time I've seen the Turkey centre-back score against a United side expected to win but who failed turn up.

 Ole Gunnar Solskjaer has a problem.
-It would take Alex Ferguson with all his managerial prowess to get the best out of this group of superstars - and Solskjaer is no Ferguson.
+It would take Sir Alex Ferguson with all his managerial prowess to get the best out of this group of superstars - and Solskjaer is no Ferguson.

 Did you know?
 Two of Soyuncu's three Premier League goals have come against Manchester United, with the Turkey defender netting in back-to-back matches against the Red Devils.